orchidsoftware/platform/readme.md

 ## License

-Orchid is covered by the MIT license.
+The MIT license covers Orchid.
 Check [the license](LICENSE) for further information.